On this page

 Overview (What is Form Status Change?)

 #The "Application for Change of Status of Residence" is an official form used by applicants filing with the Immigration Services Agency (ISA) of Japan.
-This process, known as a change of status or 在留資格変更, requires careful review of the instructions specific to your eligibility category before starting.
-Download the current form and instructions from the official ISA website.
-Complete all required sections, sign, and submit the form with the necessary evidence.
+This process, known as a change of status or 在留資格変更, requires applicants to download the current form and instructions from the official ISA website.
+It is essential to review the instructions for your specific eligibility category before starting.
+Complete all required sections, sign, and submit the application with the necessary evidence.
 Note that filing a Status Change does not guarantee approval.

-Processing times vary by category and location; for example, a "Short-term Stay (Standard)" may take approximately 5 days, while "Work / Long-term without CoE" can take 1 to 3 months.
-Verify current processing times with the issuing authority.
+Processing times vary by category and location; for example, a "Short-term Stay (Standard)" typically takes approximately 5 days, while "Work / Long-term without CoE" can take 1 to 3 months.
+Always verify current processing times with the issuing authority.

 First page of Status Change form